jellemacaw/priva_poc/specs/00-Utilities/element-queries/readme.md

 You can use element queries to manipulate elements.
 Much like Media Queries but scoped to elements like paragraphs, headings, links or just classes(.) and ids (#).

-See [Media Queries website](http://elementqueries.com/) for full documentation.
+See [Element Queries website](http://elementqueries.com/) for full documentation.

 ## Basic usage
 Include script in head.